-Apple Fitness+: Everything you need to know
+Apple Fitness Plus adds Collections and Time to Run features

 The price for the subscription service is $9.99 per month or $79.99 per year.
 There is a 30-day free trial that will allow anyone to try the service for no cost.
 You can also share with five other family members at no additional cost!

-Also, anyone who buys an Apple Watch Series 3, Apple Watch Series 6, or Apple Wat SE after September 15, 2020, will get three months of Apple Fitness+ for free.
+Anyone who buys an Apple Watch Series 3 or later will get three months of Apple Fitness+ for free.

 Is it available in Apple One?

-Apple Fitness+ will be available as part of a bundle with Apple One, but only in the Premier bundle where it's available.
+Apple Fitness+ will be available as part of a bundle with Apple One, but only in the Premier bundle ($29.95/mo), where it's available.

 When does Apple Fitness+ launch?

-Apple didn't give an exact launch date for Appel Fitness+ quite yet but did say the service would be available by the end of the year in the following countries:
+Apple didn't give an exact launch date for Apple Fitness+ quite yet but did say the service would be available by the end of the year in the following countries:

 - United States